Alexander-Podkutin/git-first-steps/README.md

 # git-first-steps

-Git commands for using in first steps of migrate from other VCS to Git.
+Git commands for using in first steps after migrate from other VCS to Git.